monill/xbtit/README.md

 ## <a name="requirements"></a> :white_check_mark: Requirements

 - Web server with Apache or Lighttp installed and running
-- PHP 5.5 or higher (If you use php 4, you'll have to rename the phpmailer's folder phpmailer->phpmailer5 and phpmailer4->phpmailer)
+- PHP 5.4 or higher (If you use php 4, you'll have to rename the phpmailer's folder phpmailer->phpmailer5 and phpmailer4->phpmailer)
-- Mysql 5.6 or higher
+- Mysql 5.6

 ## <a name="credits"></a> :muscle: Credits